GSA/digitalgov.gov/content/news/2014/04/2014-04-16-how-to-tell-your-agencys-story-plainly.md

   * Use consistent terms, not jargon or acronyms
   * Choose common, everyday words

-Here are two webinars on plain language Katherine Spivey, Plain Language Launcher and Web Content/Social Media Manager at the General Services Administration (GSA), gave recently for DigitalGov University.
+Here are two webinars on plain language Katherine Spivey, Plain Language Launcher and Web Content and Social Media Manager at the General Services Administration (GSA), gave recently for DigitalGov University.

 Write for a government website?
-You’ll need the top Web writing skills from the plain language set:
+You’ll need the top web writing skills from the plain language set:

 {{< youtube j9FCji6-UJE >}}